Tuesday, February 25, 2025

 Own work--Alex Lockton.

-• Fumária-Púrpura [Portuguese]
+• Portuguese: Fumária-Púrpura

-• Fumeterre Pourpre [French]
+• French: Fumeterre Pourpre

-• Europe, Western: England, Ireland, Scottland, Wales
+• Europe, Western: England, Ireland, Scotland, Wales

 A sprawling or climbing plant with stems up to 2m long.
 The stems are brittle and exude a white sap when broken.
 Regularly found growing through hedges.